ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 let apiInstance = new SpoonacularApi.DefaultApi();
 let id = 716429; // Number | The id of the recipe.
 let opts = {
-  'includeNutrition': false // Boolean | Include nutrition data to the recipe information.
+  'includeNutrition': false // Boolean | Include nutrition data in the recipe information.
 Nutrition data is per serving.
 If you want the nutrition data for the entire recipe, just multiply by the number of servings.
 };
 apiInstance.getRecipeInformation(id, opts, (error, data, response) => {
   if (error) {